 Our position is that these industries are converging:

 - Customers who make buildings (AEC) are starting to behave more like customers who make things (PD&M).
 Whereas buildings used to be one-offs, more and more, parts of buildings (e.g., trusses) are being constructed offsite in environmentally-controlled warehouses, brought to the construction site, and assembled into position.
 AEC customers are suddenly concerned with mass production and quality control.

 - Customers who make things (PD&M) are starting to make more bespoke items.
 Instead of setting up huge factories to make thousands of identical items, manufacturers are becoming more agile, configuring microfactories to make small runs, more like one-offs, of personalized items.

 - Both AEC and PD&M customers see the benefit in showcasing what they make via Augmented Reality and Virtual Reality that has been a mainstay of the M&E industry for years.

-Convergence is alive in the lab.
+Partnership is alive in the lab.